 The recoverable amount of goodwill has been determined based on a valuation using cash flow projections covering a five-year period based on long range plans approved by management.
 Cash flows beyond the five-year period are extrapolated using a constant growth rate determined per individual cash-generating unit.
-The determined growth rate is 4%.
+The determined growth rate is 6%.
 This growth rate is consistent with the long-term average growth rate for the industry.
-The discount rates applied to after tax cash flow projections is 9% in 2019 and 2018.
+The discount rates applied to after tax cash flow projections is 9% in 2020 and 2019.
 The discount rate also imputes the risk of the cash-generating units compared to the respective risk of the overall market and equity risk premium.
 As a result of decline in operations resulting in lower sales forecast compared with previous years, the Group recognized impairment loss amounting to P100,000 in 2015.
-The recoverable amount of goodwill has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation technique (Note 4).
+Improvement in operations of EPSBPI was noted starting 2016.